Project-MONAI/MONAI/docs/source/highlights.md

 conv_type = Conv[name, dimension]
 add_module('conv1', conv_type(in_channels, out_channels, kernel_size=1, bias=False))
 ```
-And there are several 1D/2D/3D-compatible implementations of intermediate blocks and generic networks, such as UNet, DynUNet, DenseNet, GAN, AHNet, VNet, SENet(and SEResNet, SEResNeXt), SegResNet, etc.
+And there are several 1D/2D/3D-compatible implementations of intermediate blocks and generic networks, such as UNet, DynUNet, DenseNet, GAN, AHNet, VNet, SENet(and SEResNet, SEResNeXt), SegResNet, etc. All the networks can support PyTorch serialization pipeline based on `torch.jit.script`.

 ## Evaluation
 To run model inferences and evaluate the model quality, MONAI provides reference implementations for the relevant widely-used approaches.
 Currently, several popular evaluation metrics and inference patterns are included: